-If you wish to make an appointment with us, our schedules fill up fast, so please call as early as possible for the best selection of appointment times.
+If you wish to make an in-person or telemedicine appointment with us, our schedules fill up fast, so please book as early as possible for the best selection of appointment times.
 If you are unable to keep an appointment, kindly notify us at least 24 hours in advance so that we may offer the appointment to another patient in need of care.
 A late cancellation fee will be charged if 24 hours notice is not received.
 Lab reports, X-rays and other diagnostic reports may also be needed at the time of service.
-Please ask a staff member what you need to bring to your scheduled appointment at Advanced ENT & Allergy Center in Denver.
+Please ask a staff member what you need to have prepared for your next appointment – either virtually or in person – at Advanced ENT & Allergy Center in Denver.

 We make a sincere attempt to adhere to the appointment schedule as closely as possible.
 We appreciate the value of your time and dislike long waiting periods.
 However, patients do not become ill at pre-determined times, and surgery may take longer than anticipated in some cases.
 Because of this, we may sometimes run behind schedule.
 If this happens when you are scheduled to be seen, we will offer you the option to wait, return for a later appointment, or reschedule for another day.
 Your patience and understanding in these situations is greatly appreciated.
 We are very grateful for the sympathetic responses that many of our patients have shown under these extreme circumstances.
 We do our very best to stay on time, but appreciate your understanding on days when circumstances beyond our control do not allow us to do so.

 All patients are seen by scheduled appointment.
 We do make allowances for emergency referrals, but walk-ins are not encouraged and generally cannot be accommodated.
 We do our utmost to schedule your appointment according to your personal needs, as well as your doctor’s.
 New patients are usually seen on specific days of the week to allow for additional examination time.
 Please arrange routine appointments as far in advance as possible.